Skip to main content

 VACCINES

-The WHO notes that vaccines are a critical tool in the battle against viral diseases, including COVID-19 (WHO, 2021c).
+Vaccines are a critical tool in the battle against viral diseases, including COVID-19.
 Thus, it is important for healthcare professionals to have a general understanding of vaccines, including their effectiveness against variants, types of vaccines, and common reasons individuals may hesitate to receive a vaccine.

 Effectiveness Against Variants